Agent Evals and Guardrails

 If a scenario can break in production, it should exist in evals.

-Guardrails: what I enforce
+Guardrails I usually enforce

 Runtime shape that works